-We did not enter a CMV Safety Belt Education and Outreach event because although Troopers do not present this information as a stand alone presentation it is a topic that is covered in every safety talk.
+We did not enter a CMV Safety Belt Education and Outreach event because although troopers do not present this information as a stand alone presentation it is a topic that is covered in every safety talk and trucking association meetings.

-The MCSAP Program Assistant will track the number of presentations, location, duration of the presentation, and number of attendees to meet the program goals and report quarterly to the FMCSA NH Division Office.
+The MCSAP Program Assistant will track the number of presentations, topics, location, duration of the presentation, and number of attendees to meet the program goals and report quarterly to the FMCSA NH Division Office.